Depression Therapy- NJ & NY

 Untreated depression can impact your entire life- effecting relationships, work, your sense of self.

-We combine research supported best practices for depression therapy (like CBT and DBT) with integrative add ons that match your personality and needs.
+Our depression therapists provide ytreatment for major depressive disorder that combines research supported best practices (like CBT and DBT) with integrative holistic ad ons that match your personality and needs.
 Those might include neurofeedback, EMDR trauma work, guided imagery, EFT energy tapping points, supplement recommendations or any number of integrative approaches that work complimentarily together.

-Therapy has been shown to be a powerful tool for treating depression.
-Recent studies continue to show the effectiveness of therapy for depression.
-For example, a 2023 review of multiple studies published in The Lancet Psychiatry found that talk therapies like cognitive behavioral therapy (CBT) and interpersonal therapy significantly reduce depressive symptoms, often as much as medication.
-The review highlighted that people who engaged in therapy not only felt better emotionally, but also saw improvements in their daily functioning and relationships.
-Therapy really works!
+Recent studies continue to show the effectiveness of therapy for depression- even severe depression.
+For example, a 2023 review of multiple studies published in The Lancet Psychiatry found that talk therapy depression treatemnt (like cognitive behavioral therapy and interpersonal therapy) significantly reduced symptoms, often as much as medication!

 Let us help you get back to yourself